There are many calculators on the web to estimate the global warming emissions of you and your family.

 TRENDS IN YOUR CO2e OVER TIME

-Two British calculators and our own show your trend in CO2e over time.
+A British calculator and my own show your trend in CO2e over time.
 The trend is very motivating, since it lets you see your improvements.
-All three have attractive graphs and easy data entry.
-The British store your data on their websites.
-Ours keeps your data on your own computer in a spreadsheet.
+Both have attractive graphs and easy data entry.
+The British store your data on their website.
+Mine keeps your data on your own computer in a spreadsheet.

 To start, you may want some old electric bills to get meter readings from the past, and car repair bills to get old mileage readings.
 The calculators also ask for airplane trips and other fuels if you have them.
 You get an immediate graph of CO2e by day or by month, as far back as you have records.
 Keep coming back to add to your graph.